jveigel/Blender-Expanse-Solar-System/README.md

 Creates an image file of scale accurate orbits at about 10,000 px:
 * `SolarSystemScale8k_Accurate.py`

-Saves a csv and markdown file with the results of the brachistochrone trajectories at 1/3g:
+Saves a csv and markdown file with the results of the brachistochrone trajectories at 1/3g.
+Python version outputs to .csv and .md, and the .jsx is a React component version.
+Hosted on https://overvieweffekt.com/expanse-calculators.
+* `BrachistochroneCalculator.py`
-* `BrachistochroneCalc.py`
+* `BrachistochroneCalculator.jsx`

 Attempts to estimate the interstellar travel times using the relativistic brachistochrone equation for the Nauvoo from the Expanse.
-It is not very accurate, canonically or scientifically:
+I'm not sure how accurate it is: Python version outputs to .csv and .md, and the .jsx is a React component version.
+* `EpsteinDriveCalculator.py`
-* `Brachistochrone_Relativistic_Calculator_Epstein.py`
+* `EpsteinDriveCalculator.jsx`

 ## Brachistochrone Travel Times (1/3g)